Tokyo Station

+The station opened in 1914 as an integrated terminus for the present-day Tōkaidō Line, Tōhoku Line, and later the Chūō Line, which previously had separate termini in Tokyo.
+Since then, it has served as the main terminus for inter-city trains departing Tokyo westwards.
+The station was badly damaged during the Bombing of Tokyo on 25 May 1945 but soon resumed service.
+The Tōkaidō Shinkansen, the world’s first dedicated high-speed rail system, opened between the station and Osaka in 1964.
+With the extension of northbound Shinkansen lines from Ueno in 1991, the station also became a gateway to northeast Japan.

 Served by the high-speed rail lines of the Shinkansen network, Tokyo Station is the main inter-city rail terminal in Tokyo.
-It is the busiest station in Japan, with more than 4,000 trains arriving and departing daily, and the fifth-busiest in eastern Japan in terms of passenger throughput; on average, more than 500,000 people use Tokyo Station every day.
+It is the busiest station in Japan in terms of scheduled trains, with more than 4,000 trains arriving and departing daily, and the fifth-busiest in eastern Japan in terms of passenger throughput; on average, more than 500,000 people use Tokyo Station every day.
 The station is also served by many regional commuter lines of Japan Railways, as well as the Tokyo Metro network.

-Lines

-Trains on the following lines are available at Tokyo Station: